goyourfly/GDownloader/README.md

 ### A download manager for android
-> It is easy to used for download large file
+> It is easy to used for download large file, you don't need to care about how the thread and io.

 ### Display：
 ![Display](https://github.com/goyourfly/GDownloader/blob/master/art/art.gif)

 ### JCenter:
-    compile 'com.goyourfly:gdownloader:1.0.0'
+    compile 'com.goyourfly:GDownloader:1.0.0'

-### How to use：
+### Get Start：
 - Init:

 	`DownloadModule.init(context,path,maxTask,NameGenerator);`
 	`DownloadModule.getInstance().registerListener(DownloadListener);`

-- Start to download
+- Start

 	`DownloadModule.download(url);`